draeger-lab/SPECIMEN/docs/source/hqtb/run-pipeline.rst

 | The function above creates the following directory structure for your project.
 | The 'contains' column lists what is supposed to be inside the according folder.
   The tags manual/semi/automated report how these files are added to the folder (automated = by the setup function; semi = multiple steps neccessary, some by the program, some by the user; manual = by the user).
-  The tags required/optional report whether this input is necessary to run the pipeline or if it is an optional input.
+  The tags required/optional report whether this input is necessary to run the workflow or if it is an optional input.

 .. table::
     :align: center